-The proposed rules realize and embody the intent I-502 and 2SSB 5052 by establishing appropriate, uniform testing standards for marijuana products to assure all products available at retail are safe for human consumption, and that those products meet or exceed product purity standards.
-The proposed rules align the existing testing requirements for recreational and medically compliant products by supporting greater access to safe products for medically compromised consumers, while at the same time, assuring quality and purity standardization of all marijuana products available to Washington State consumers.
+The proposed rules realize and embody the intent I-502 and 2SSB 5052 by establishing appropriate, uniform marijuana product standard to assure all products available at retail are safe for human consumption, and that those products meet or exceed product purity standards.
+The proposed rules align the existing product standards for recreational and medically compliant marijuana products by supporting greater access to safe products for medically compromised consumers, while at the same time, assuring quality and purity standardization of all marijuana products available to Washington State consumers.

-Rules are needed to establish enforceable standards for processors and producers, and assure that marijuana testing labs are aligned with and understand product testing requirements.
+Rules are needed to establish enforceable standards for processors and producers, and assure that marijuana testing labs are aligned with and understand product standards and testing requirements.